 This is what I heard one time when the Buddha was staying in the monastery in Anathapindika’s park in the Jeta Grove near Shravasti with a community of 1,250 bhikshus, fully ordained monks.

-At that time, the Venerable Subhuti stood up, bared his right shoulder, put his knee on the ground, and, folding his palms respectfully, said to the Buddha, “World-Honored One, it is rare to find someone like you.
-You always support and show special confidence in the bodhisattvas.
+At that time, the Venerable Subhuti stood up, bared his right shoulder, put his knee on the ground, and, joining his palms respectfully, said to the Buddha, “World-Honored One, it is rare to find someone like you.
+You always support and place confidence in the Bodhisattvas.

 “Why is this so?
-If, Subhuti, a bodhisattva holds on to the idea that a self, a person, a living being, or a life span exists, that person is not a true bodhisattva.
+If, Subhuti, a bodhisattva still has the notion of a self, a person, a living being, or a life span exists, that person is not a true bodhisattva.

-“Moreover, Subhuti, when a bodhisattva practices generosity, he does not rely on any object—any form, sound, smell, taste, tactile object, or dharma—to practice generosity.
-That, Subhuti, is the spirit in which a bodhisattva practices generosity, not relying on signs.
+“Moreover, Subhuti, when bodhisattvas practice generosity, they do not rely on any object—any form, sound, smell, taste, touch, or object of mind to practice generosity.
+That, Subhuti, is the spirit in which bodhisattvas practice generosity, not relying on signs.
 Why?
-If a bodhisattva practices generosity without relying on signs, the happiness that results cannot be conceived of or measured.
-Subhuti, do you think that the space in the Eastern Quarter can be measured?
+If bodhisattvas practice generosity without relying on signs, the happiness that results cannot be conceived of.
+Subhuti, do you think that the space in the Eastern Quarter can be conceived of or measured?”

 “No, World-Honored One.”

-“Subhuti, can space in the Western, Southern, or Northern Quarters, above or below be measured?”
+“Subhuti, can space in the Western, Southern, or Northern Quarters, above or below be conceived of or measured?”

 “No, World-Honored One.”

-“Subhuti, if a bodhisattva does not rely on any concept while practicing generosity, the happiness that results from that virtuous act is as great as space.
-It cannot be measured.
+“Subhuti, if bodhisattvas do not rely on any concept while practicing generosity, the happiness that results from that virtuous act is like space.
+It cannot be conceived of or measured.
 Subhuti, the bodhisattvas should let their minds dwell in the teachings I have just given.

 “What do you think, Subhuti?
-Is it possible to grasp the Tathagata by means of bodily signs?”
+Is it possible to recognize the Tathagata by means of bodily signs?”

 “No, World-Honored One.
 When the Tathagata speaks of bodily signs, there are no signs being talked about.”

-The Buddha said to Subhuti, “In a place where there is something that can be distinguished by signs, in that place there is deception.
+The Buddha said to Subhuti, “In a place where there are signs, in that place there is deception.
 If you can see the signless nature of signs, you can see the Tathagata.”

-The Venerable Subhuti said to the Buddha, “In times to come, will there be people who, when they hear these teachings, have real faith and confidence in them?”
+The Venerable Subhuti said to the Buddha, “In times to come, will there be people who, when they hear these teachings, have real faith in them?”

 The Buddha replied, “Do not speak that way, Subhuti.
 Five hundred years after the Tathagata has passed away, there will still be people who appreciate the joy and happiness that come from observing the precepts.
-When such people hear these words, they will have faith and confidence that this is the truth.
-Know that such people have sown seeds not only during the lifetime of one Buddha, or even two, three, four, or five Buddhas, but have, in fact, planted wholesome seeds during the lifetimes of tens of thousands of Buddhas.
-Anyone who, for even a moment, gives rise to a pure and clear confidence upon hearing these words of the Tathagata, the Tathagata sees and knows that person, and he or she will attain immeasurable happiness because of this understanding.
+When such people hear these words, they will have faith that this is the truth.
+Know that such people have sown wholesome seeds not only during the lifetime of one Buddha, or even two, three, four, or five Buddhas, but have, in fact, planted wholesome seeds during the lifetimes of tens of thousands of Buddhas.
+Anyone who, for even a moment, gives rise to a pure and clear confidence upon hearing these words of the Tathagata, the Tathagata sees and knows that person, and they will attain immeasurable merit because of this understanding.
 Why?

 “Because that person is not caught in the idea of a self, a person, a living being, or a life span.
-He or she is not caught in the idea of a dharma or the idea of a non-dharma.
-He or she is not caught in the notion that this is a sign and that is not a sign.
+They are not caught in the idea of the Dharma or the non-Dharma; a sign or no-sign.
 Why?
-If you are caught in the idea of a dharma, you are also caught in the ideas of a self, a person, a living being, and a life span.
-If you are caught in the idea that there is no dharma, you are still caught in the ideas of a self, a person, a living being, and a life span.
-That is why we should not get caught in dharmas or in the idea that dharmas do not exist.
-This is the hidden meaning when the Tathagata says, ‘Bhikshus, you should know that all of the teachings I give to you are a raft.’
-All teachings must be abandoned, not to mention non-teachings.”
+If you are caught in the idea of the Dharma, you are also caught in the ideas of a self, a person, a living being, and a life span.
+If you are caught in the idea that there is no Dharma, you are still caught in the ideas of a self, a person, a living being, and a life span.
+That is why you should not get caught in the idea that this is the Dharma or that is not the Dharma.
+This is the hidden meaning when the Tathagata says, ‘Bhikshus, you should know that the Dharma that I teach is like a raft.’
+You should let go of the Dharma, let alone what is not the Dharma.”

 The Buddha asked Subhuti, “In ancient times when the Tathagata practiced under the guidance of the Buddha Dipankara, did the Tathagata attain anything?”